Publication of indictment and documents in the Case of Hamid Noury, Iranian Regime Henchman, by Swedish Prosecutor Authority

 - The names and details of 444 members and sympathizers of the Mojahedin who were executed during the 1988 massacre in Gohardasht Prison.
 The number of people executed in Gohardasht is definitely higher and this list does not include all parts of Gohardasht Prison.
 There is very little information available about the prisoners of some prison wards in which all the prisoners were executed, so the list of 444 people only includes a portion of those whom Hamid Noury took from their wards to the Death Committee daily [during the 1988 massacre].
 The list includes 19 female PMOI members with the rest being male.
 PMOI women in Tehran were basically imprisoned in Evin Prison, most of whom were executed during the massacre, and the PMOI women who were in Gohardasht Prison had been transferred from Kermanshah to Gohardasht Prison five months before the massacre began, whose real identities are not known at present.
 Fifty-two of the martyrs had finished their prison terms and were serving extra time (so-called “meli kesh”).

-- Another document is the book, “Massacre of Political Prisoners”, published in 1999 that contains a list of 3,210 martyrs, as well as agents and perpetrators of the massacre, including Hamid Abbasi (Noury).
+- Another document is the book, “Massacre of Political Prisoners”, published in 1999 which contains a list of 3,210 martyrs, as well as agents and perpetrators of the massacre, including Hamid Abbasi (Noury).
 In this book, the name of Hamid Abbasi and his role in the crimes committed are mentioned in several cases.

-- The book, “Aftabkaran”, (5 volumes of Mahmoud Roya’i’s memoirs from prison) published in 2007, and the book “A Galaxy of Stars”, (Memoirs of Hossein Farsi) published in 2008.
+- The book, “Aftabkaran”, (5 volumes of Mahmoud Roya’i’s memoirs from prison) was published in 2007, and the book “A Galaxy of Stars”, (Memoirs of Hossein Farsi) published in 2008.
 Both books contain references to the role of Hamid Abbasi in various sections.

 - Another document is the book, “Crimes Against Humanity – 30,000 Political Prisoners Massacred in Iran” in English, published in August 2018 on the 30th anniversary of the massacre.
 This book contains a list of 5,015 PMOI prisoners who were martyred in the 1988 massacre.
 It also contains many other details about the massacre, including the background and events leading up to the massacre, the cities in which the massacre took place, and the directors and perpetrators of the massacres, and [information about] the mass graves [of executed prisoners].
-One ambiguity in this book, as shown in the tables on pages 54, 55, and 56, is about the real identity and actual number of the martyrs, whose number is much greater than what has certainly been mentioned.
-For example, while there were at least 150 PMOI prisoners in the city of Qom at the time of the massacre, and not one of them survived, the number of names of executed prisoners that has reached the PMOI from that city is only of eight persons.
+One ambiguity in this book, as shown in the tables on pages 54, 55, and 56, is about the real identity and an actual number of the martyrs, whose number is much greater than what has certainly been mentioned.
+For example, while there were at least 150 PMOI prisoners in the city of Qom at the time of the massacre, and not one of them survived, the number of names of executed prisoners that has reached the PMOI from that city is only eight persons.
 During the same period, according to one eyewitness, at least 40 PMOI members were martyred in one of the wards of Semnan prison, but the total number of martyrs in Semnan is listed as 29.
-Another example is Dastgerd Prison in Isfahan, which according to Amnesty International, was the scene of the daily execution of at least 10 people, between August and January 1989, but the book records in its table only 118 people who were executed.
+Another example is Dastgerd Prison in Isfahan, which according to Amnesty International, was the scene of the daily execution of at least 10 people, between August and January 1989, but the book records in its table that only 118 people were executed.

 Heresh Sadegh Ayobi